Crush (2013 film): Cast

 Additionally, Meredith Salenger appears as Bess' mother and Nikki SooHoo appears as Maya.
 Cody Hamilton portrays the boy killed by Andie at the beginning of the film.

 Critical reception

-Writing for FEARnet, Scott Weinberg praised the acting of the three leads but criticized the film's "paper-thin premise" and script for being derivative (pointing out Mallhi's previous work on 2011's The Roommate), and said "Even putting aside the casual plagiarism in Mallhi's screenplays, there's nothing here in the way of character, suspense, intensity, or surprises.
+Writing for Fearnet, Scott Weinberg praised the acting of the three leads but criticized the film's "paper-thin premise" and script for being derivative (pointing out Mallhi's previous work on 2011's The Roommate), and said "Even putting aside the casual plagiarism in Mallhi's screenplays, there's nothing here in the way of character, suspense, intensity, or surprises.
 It's just someone telling the same old story with slightly different character."

-Ian Sedensky of Culture Crypt gave the film a score of 45/100 and judged: "The young cast is attractive, the production is well put together, and the twist, however absurd, might be genuinely shocking and entertaining to some.
-But this is a movie about a crush.
-And buying into the thin motivations behind this obsession requires a level of crazy reserved exclusively for the characters in this movie."
-John Strand of Best-Horror-Movies awarded the film 2.5/5 "Freakheads" (the site's rating system), and concluded the film is "A neat little thriller that will appeal to teens and young adults who are not interested in scares and gore, but like a fairly executed, albeit predictable, storyline."
+On Bloody Disgusting, Paul Lê wrote that "Crush is more perceptive than its familiar pitch might suggest."
+On DVD Talk, William Harrison wrote that "Crush turns out to be an entertaining thriller with solid direction and good acting."